-Turkey v Italy
+Italy respond to World Cup miss by beating Turkey

 Post update

-Çaglar Söyüncü (Turkey) wins a free kick in the defensive half.
+Mattia Zaccagni (Italy) wins a free kick on the left wing.

 Post update